Anesbett/LongNesbett-ActivityTracker/README.md

 You may need to install the JavaFX librarys to get the User Interface to work.
 To install the library go to File > Project Structure > Modules.
 Find to where you downloaded JavaFX and import the lib folder from your JavaFX Package.

 ### Option 5: Editing Configurations
 You may just need to esablish your inital configration to the Acvtivity Tracker.
-To do this go to the dropdown at the top right and click Eit Configurations and add the following to the given fields.
+To do this go to the dropdown at the top right and click Edit Configurations and add the following to the given fields.

 Main Class: ActivityTracker.ActivityTracker<br>
 VM OPtions: --module-path /path/to/javafx-sdk-{YOUR JAVA 13 VERSION}/lib --add-modules javafx.controls,javafx.fxml<br>